-Below is a list of some of the top auto insurance companies that offer accident forgiveness
+Below is a list of some of the top auto insurance companies that offer this coverage:

-State Farm offers accident forgiveness.
-However, they only give it to customers who’ve avoided being in a car accident for nine years.
+State Farm offers accident forgiveness to customers who’ve avoided car crashes for nine years.
 Unlike other companies, it’s not something you can simply add to your insurance policy.
 To get it from State Farm, you’ll have to talk to your agent and ask them if you qualify.

-Nationwide offers accident forgiveness.
+Nationwide also offers this coverage.
 You can get it as an add-on to your current auto insurance policy.
 To buy it, you simply need to talk to your agent and see if you meet all the qualifications.

 GEICO offers accident forgiveness to its customers in two ways.
 One way to get it is by buying it as an add-on to your policy.
 You can also get it for free by keeping a clean driving record with no tickets or accidents.
 GEICO tells their customers that they’ll let them know when they’re eligible to receive it for free.

-With Allstate, you can get accident forgiveness by adding it to your policy.
+Allstate allows you to add this coverage to your policy.
 You’ll need to talk with your agent to see how you can add it to your policy and if it’s worth it.
 Forgiveness begins as soon as you sign-up.

-Liberty Mutual accident forgiveness is a policy add-on.
-But you have to qualify for it.
-They require you to have a ticket- and accident-free record for five years to qualify.
+Liberty Mutual offers this coverage as a policy add-on.
+You’re required to go ticket- and accident-free for five years to qualify.
 You should check with your Liberty Mutual agent to see if you’re eligible.

 Like Liberty Mutual, The Hartford allows you to buy accident forgiveness if you qualify.
 They also require you to have a clean record for five years to qualify.
 Once you qualify, your rates won’t increase after an at-fault accident.

-Progressive is another insurer that offers accident forgiveness.
+Progressive is another insurer that offers this additional coverage.
 They offer it in two flavors:

 - Small accident.
 This covers claims that cost $500 or less.
 It’ll begin as soon as you start your policy.